 (Compares with estimates, adds details)

-Time Warner Cable's net income attributable to common shareholders rose to $499 million, or $1.76 per share, in the second quarter ended June 30, from $481 million, or $1.64 per share, a year earlier.
+The Pittsburgh, Pennsylvania-based bank’s net income attributable to common shareholders rose to $1.30 billion in the quarter ended Dec.
+31, from $1.27 billion a year earlier.

 On a per share basis, the bank earned $2.97, topping analysts’ estimates of $2.93 per share.

 Reporting by Abhishek Manikandan in Bengaluru; Editing by Aditya Soni